 These cost ranges do NOT include travel costs back and forth to the rink or equipment cost.

-Our 6U fees typically range from $500 to $600 per year.
+Our 6U fees typically are around $750 per year.
 This includes ice fees for practices, games, clinics, and jamborees.
 As with our GSL coaches, our 6U coaches work on a volunteer basis.

 These cost ranges do NOT include travel costs back and forth to the rink or equipment cost.